In no other sphere is the word abused as much as it is in the evaluation of works of art—especially false art.

 — Emerson

-Remember that nothing is ever done beautifully which is done in rivalship: or nobly, which is done in pride.
+Remember that nothing is ever done beautifully which is done in rivalship; nor nobly, which is done in pride.

 — John Ruskin

-The sciences and the arts can only be necessary to ordinary people when those who live among the people and like the people, without declaring any rights, offer them their scientific and artistic services, the acceptance or rejection of which would depend on the will of the people.
+The sciences and the arts can only be useful to ordinary people when indiduals living among the people and like the people, without declaring any rights, offer them their scientific and artistic services, which the ordinary people would be free to accept or reject.

 There are two unquestionable signs of true science and true art: the first is internal, which is that the servant of science or art fulfills his calling selflessly and not for profit; the second is external, which is that everyone can understand his work.